mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 We run ResNet50 training script with 8 processes in MindSpore [ModelZoo](https://gitee.com/mindspore/models/blob/master/README.md#) , set batch size to 32, and each step cost about 23.6ms.
 We still want to improve each step time consumption.

-As we observed the step trace on the MindInsight UI page, step interval and FP/BP interval can not be improved more, so we try to optimize step tail.
+As we observed the step trace on the MindSpore Insight UI page, step interval and FP/BP interval can not be improved more, so we try to optimize step tail.

 ![long_step_tail](images/profiler_case3_long_step_tail.png)